MonikaBarget/MA_DC_travel-patterns/README.md

 # MA_DC_travel-patterns

-Data tables and charts created for the MA DC thesis written by Adrián Eduardo Humanes Vegazo in the MA Digital Cultures at Maastricht University, 2022
+Data tables and charts created for the MA DC thesis written by <a href="https://github.com/UdeaUdea">Adrián Eduardo Humanes Vegazo</a> in the MA Digital Cultures at Maastricht University, 2022

 **Data tables**